armanadibi7/Rocket-Elevators-Foundation/README.md

 ### Instructions

-First, you need a copy a database.yml and application.yml, which will specify your database information and the tokens for api.
-Add this file to the config folder.
-A copy of the database.yml, application.yml file is here https://github.com/armanadibi7/database-yml
+First, you need a copy a database.yml, which will specify your database information Add this file to the config folder.
+A copy of the database.yml file is here https://github.com/armanadibi7/database-yml

 Next, include a copy of application.yml file, this file should be placed inside the config folder, which specifies the API key.